Holloway & Sullivan, LLC

 Sale On Premises

-Pursuant to an Order of the Circuit Court for Baltimore County passed in the matter of Brenda Farmer, Case No. 03T17000057, the undersigned will sell at Public Auction, on the premises, the above-captioned property.
+Pursuant to an Order of the Circuit Court for Baltimore County passed in the Matter of James Chapman, Case No. C-03-FM-19-003636, the undersigned Guardian of the Property will sell at public auction, the property as noted above.

 NOTE: The information contained herein has been obtained from sources deemed reliable and is believed to be accurate.
 However, no express or implied warranty is made or may be inferred from any such representation.
 Dimensions, square footage and acreage contained herein are more or less.
 Prospective purchasers are encouraged to perform their own due diligence, in advance of the auction, regarding the permitted uses of the property.